-To use the Orton effect:
+To Use the Orton Effect:

 - 1. In Edit mode, in the Add group, click Special Effect. - 2.
 Click Orton. - 3.
 Drag the Blur, Contrast, and Brightness sliders to adjust each effect. - 4.
 Do one of the following: - Click Done to accept your changes and close the panel. - Click Cancel to discard your changes and close the panel. - 5.
-Click Exit to leave Special Effects, and return to the Edit mode menu. - You can right-click a slider to reset to the default value.
+Click Exit to leave Special Effects, and return to the Edit mode menu.